redis-developer/context-engineering-workshop/docs/reference-agent-usage-analysis.md

-# Reference-Agent Usage Analysis
+# Package Usage Analysis

 ## Executive Summary

-This analysis examines how the `reference-agent` package (`redis_context_course`) is utilized across the Context Engineering course notebooks.
-Out of 37 defined components in the reference-agent package, **only 9 (24.3%) are actively used** in the notebooks, indicating significant unused functionality.
+This analysis examines how the `redis_context_course` package is utilized across the Context Engineering course notebooks.
+Out of 37 defined components in the package, **only 9 (24.3%) are actively used** in the notebooks, indicating significant unused functionality.

 ## 1. Catalog of Reference-Agent Contents